Andy Warhol: Campbell's Soup Cans and breakthrough success (1962–1964)

+The Factory scene, expansion into sculpture and film (1964–1966)

-Warhol was among the artist commissioned to create an artwork for the New York State Pavilion at the 1964 World's Fair in Queens, New York.
+By 1964, Warhol had relocated his studio to 231 East 47th Street, which became known as the Factory.
+Warhol used assistants to increase his productivity, and these collaborations would remain a defining aspect of his working methods throughout his career.
+During this period, poet Gerard Malanga assisted him with the production of silkscreens and films at the Factory, which was covered in aluminium foil and silver paint by Billy Name in 1964.
+Warhol was among the artists commissioned to create an artwork for the New York State Pavilion at the 1964 World's Fair in Queens, New York.
 He created the mural Thirteen Most Wanted Men (1964), which was painted over after government officials objected to the images before the fair opened in April 1964.

-Warhol had his second exhibition at the Stable Gallery in the spring of 1964, which featured sculptures of commercial boxes stacked and scattered throughout the space to resemble a warehouse.
+That spring, Warhol had his second exhibition at the Stable Gallery in the spring of 1964, which featured sculptures of commercial boxes stacked and scattered throughout the space to resemble a warehouse.
 For the exhibition, Warhol custom ordered wooden boxes and silkscreened graphics onto them.
-The sculptures—Brillo Box, Del Monte Peach Box, Heinz Tomato Ketchup Box, Kellogg's Cornflakes Box, Campbell's Tomato Juice Box and Mott's Apple Juice Box—sold for $200 to $400 depending on the size of the box.
+The sculptures of commercial cartons—Brillo Soap Pads, Del Monte Peach Halves, Heinz Tomato Ketchup, Kellogg's Corn Flakes, Campbell's Tomato Juice, and Mott's Apple Juice—sold for $200 to $400 depending on the size of the box.

-A pivotal event in Warhol's career was The American Supermarket exhibition at Paul Bianchini's Upper East Side gallery in late 1964.
-The show was presented as a typical small supermarket environment, except that everything in it—from the produce, canned goods, meat, posters on the wall, etc.—was created by prominent pop artists of the time, among them sculptor Claes Oldenburg, Mary Inman and Bob Watts.
-Warhol designed a $12 paper shopping bag—plain white with a red Campbell's soup can.
-His painting of a can of a Campbell's soup cost $1,500 while each autographed can sold for three for $18, $6.50 each.
-The exhibit was one of the first mass events that directly confronted the general public with both pop art and the perennial question of what art is.
+A pivotal event in Warhol's career was The American Supermarket exhibition at Paul Bianchini's Upper East Side gallery in October 1964.
+The show was presented as a typical small supermarket environment, except that everything in it—from the produce, canned goods, meat, and paintings on the wall—was created by prominent Pop artists of the time.
+Warhol designed a paper shopping bag and contributed his box sculptures along with a Campbell's Soup Can painting, and genuine signed Campbell's soup cans.
+The exhibit was one of the first mass events that directly confronted the general public with both Pop art and the perennial question of what art is.

-Warhol used assistants to increase his productivity and these collaborations would remain a defining and controversial aspect of his working methods throughout his career.
-One of Warhol's most important collaborators during this period was Gerard Malanga who assisted him with the production of silkscreens and films at The Factory, Warhol's studio that was covered in aluminium foil and painted silver by Billy Name.

-In November 1964, Warhol's first Flowers series exhibited at the Leo Castelli Gallery in New York.
+In November 1964, Warhol's first Flowers series was exhibited at the Leo Castelli Gallery in New York.
 In May 1965, his second Flowers series, which had more sizes and color variation that the previous, was shown at Galerie Ileana Sonnabend in Paris.
 During this trip Warhol announced that he was retiring from painting to focus on film.
+Warhol made a conscious decision to oppose conventional painting, stating that he no longer believed in painting.
+Later that year, Warhol's first solo museum exhibition was held at the Institute of Contemporary Art, Philadelphia in October 1965.
+In response to art dealer Ivan Karp's suggestion to paint cows, Warhol produced Cow, screenprints on wallpaper for his April 1966 exhibition at the Leo Castelli Gallery.